Whore of the Orient

-Whore of the Orient is a cancelled action-adventure video game for Microsoft Windows, PlayStation 4 and Xbox One.
+Whore of the Orient is a cancelled action-adventure game for PlayStation 4, Windows, and Xbox One.
 The game was in development at KMM Interactive Entertainment, a subsidiary of Kennedy Miller Mitchell that comprised employees from defunct development houses Team Bondi and Krome Studios.
 In 2012, the game was targeting a 2015 release, but was confirmed cancelled in 2016, having not had a status update since 2013.

 Setting

 Set in 1936, the game would have centered around the corrupt city of Shanghai in the hands of Western powers, filled with mob crime and political troubles.
 The Kuomintang ruthlessly puts down labour movements in an effort to suppress communism, while the International Police Force attempt to maintain peace.